Skip to main content

 If the nearly sold-out crowd at one recent performance is any indication, the actor and singer can more than handle performing solo.
 To prove it, captivated her audience even when seated at an imaginary loom, miming weaving.
 And when Doherty sang of her character’s vast patience and enduring love, “I could wait for you forever, if you told me what forever was for,” she had the audience leaning in to miss not a word or emotional inflection.

-As Penelope poured herself a scotch, and Doherty offered a glass to a front row patron, the show’s mood shifted into full gear with the sanguine protagonist giving us the backstory of Helen of Troy, known in Greek mythology as the face that launched a thousand ships, whose good looks led the Greek fleet to set sail for Troy, resulting in a ten-year war, and what it’s like for Penelope herself to have been all but abandoned while still young.
+As Penelope poured herself a scotch, and Doherty offered a glass to a front row patron, the show’s mood shifted into full gear with the sanguine protagonist giving us the backstory of her friend Helen of Troy, known in Greek mythology as the face that launched a thousand ships, whose good looks led the Greek fleet to set sail for Troy, resulting in a ten-year war, and what it’s like for Penelope herself to have been all but abandoned while still young.

 There are some murkier moments in “Penelope,” too, though, during which it’s tempting to let the mind wander to what Doherty might do next.
 While it could take a while for the rights to “Mamma Mia!” to be released, Doherty seems ready-made to one day play Donna Sheridan on a local stage, especially if Howland designs the Greek Island scenery.